MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 # Vue JS Lifecycles (for React JS developer)

-When I started to develop with Vue js My first mistake was thinking that the life cycle was similar than React JS.
+When I started to develop with Vue js My first mistake was thinking that the life cycle was similar to React JS.

-But no, each library or framework work a little bit different, but the result that they give us it is similar.
+But no, each library or framework works a little bit different, but the result that they give us is similar.

 Each Vue component or React Function component goes through a series of steps. for example when it's created, it needs to set up data, mount the component into the DOM, and update the DOM when data changes.